-Billion Photos/ShutterstockDictionaries don’t play by the rules.
-While most books live by the standard, front cover-to-back cover consumption format, the dictionary rebels.
-The dictionary is consumed in bits and pieces and is rarely ever fully read.
+While most books live by the standard, front-cover-to-back-cover consumption format, dictionaries (and other reference books) don’t play by the rules.
+The dictionary is meant to be consumed in bits and pieces, not fully read.
 One day someone might be reading page 64 of a dictionary, and the next day, boom, they’re on page 697.

 But what if the dictionary were to be read like a novel?
-What if someone decided to undertake the challenge of reading the thing cover to cover, exactly how long would that take?
-Well, Oxford Dictionaries found out.
+What if someone did decide to undertake the challenge of reading the thing cover to cover?
+Exactly how long would that take?

 Well, getting an exact amount of time is essentially impossible—both because of people’s varied reading speeds and because of the many different options that could be considered “the dictionary.”
 “Modern readers have access to a wide variety of dictionaries of the English language, and…there is no single authoritative dictionary for the English language,” explains Dr. Adam Crowley, an associate professor of English in Husson University’s College of Science and Humanities.

 Dr. Crowley acknowledges that there are some dictionaries that tend to be more popular than others, of course, like the American Heritage Dictionary and the Oxford English Dictionary.
 But there are lots of varied options for what counts as “the” dictionary, because “there is no agreed-upon central dictionary…for English-speaking people.
 And there is good reason for this,” he adds, “as the English language is always expanding and changing with the addition of new words and new meanings for old words.”
 For instance, these 25 new words added to the dictionary in 2019 are only a tiny fraction of the hundreds and hundreds of words added every year.
 The existence of online dictionaries makes adding new words easier than ever.